THROUGH LABOR DAY WEEKEND

 Maze of Knowledge

-Conceived by D.C.-area sculptor Foon Sham, this 26-foot-square, 8-foot-high labyrinth will engage visitors of all ages.
-With vertical walls and horizontal broken brick-line contours made of wooden blocks sourced from building materials, the installation will resemble a dilapidated structure.
+Conceived by D.C.-area sculptor Foon Sham, this 26-foot-square, 8-foot-high labyrinth engages visitors of all ages.
+With walls and horizontal broken brick-line contours made of wooden blocks sourced from building materials, the installation resembles a dilapidated structure.
 The Maze of Knowledge symbolizing how humans acquire information and understanding from the ruins of the past.
-Dozens of books, representing this acquired knowledge, will be embedded within the layers of wood throughout the maze, offering visitors an incentive to traverse its many paths and discover the variety of works it contains.
-The maze, which will be in the west court of the Great Hall, will open on June 26 and remain through September 6.
+Dozens of books, representing this knowledge, are embedded within the layers of wood throughout the walls, offering visitors an incentive to traverse the structure’s many paths and discover the variety of works it contains.
+A scavenger hunt guide that shows the four different themed routes within the labyrinth is available as part of your Museum exhibition ticket purchase.
+Located in the west court, the maze is available to experience through September 6.

 How can complex structures be built in areas where skilled labor is in short supply?
 How can designers use local materials to construct large structures with small components?
 The Lo-Fab Pavilion offered MASS Design Group the chance to explore these questions with the Virginia Tech School of Architecture + Design’s Center for Design Research.
 Created for the 2015 Design Boston Biennial, the Lo-Fab Pavilion is an experimental grid-shell structure merging traditional craftsmanship and computationally driven manufacturing processes, featuring metal nodes created through robotic-fabrication techniques and hand-cut wooden struts joined to them manually to erect the structure.
 A section of the Lo-Fab Pavilion has been built as part of the exhibition Justice is Beauty: The Work of MASS Design Group.
 Located in the southwest corner of the Great Hall, it is available to experience through September 25, 2022.